nuiver/mindmund/README.md

 Typescript is transpiled to Javascript in the /dist directory.

 ## Configure your database
-This project uses a PostgreSQL databse.
+This project uses a PostgreSQL database.
 In the databaseconfig/config.json file the schema and the credentials can be set.
 This file can be generated from the config.json.example file in the repo.
 The migrations are written in Javascript and can be found in the migrations folder.
 Run sequelize db:migrate to migrate your database schema.

 ## Run the project